 A Guide to Understanding Your Child’s NAPLAN Results

 NAPLAN results will be released throughout Australia from mid-August to mid-September.
-The national report will be released in December providing detailed information for each year level, including gender, location, Indigenous status and parental income.
+The national report will be released in December providing detailed information for each year level, including gender, location, Indigenous status, and parental income.
 A preliminary report will be available in August.
+Are you ready to Understanding Your Child’s NAPLAN Results?
+Before knowing the results, you should think about reinforcing your child’s education for future exams by getting Primary School Tutoring

 NAPLAN results are used by schools and teachers to determine how students are progressing compared to previous years.
 The data helps them identify gaps in knowledge, build on strengths and pinpoint students who are struggling or may need more challenging work.